 I’m 40; middle-aged, as my son likes to remind me.
 My career path has been varied; it’s taken enough forks in the road to keep the cutlery industry going for a generation.
 No career ever goes smoothly; I’ve lost jobs, resigned from jobs, and been reorganised into new ones.
-Getting some jobs have relied on the experience I had at another, and I’ve commuted by bus, train, and on foot.
+Getting some jobs has relied on the experience I had at another, and I’ve commuted by bus, train, and on foot.

 All pretty standard stuff; everyone will get a sense of the familiar about all of that.
 I’m by no means unusual.
 I’ve hated going to work on occasions, and loved it on others; in one job, I recall a horrible sinking feeling every morning as I work up to the realisation that I had to go back to that place.
 In other jobs, I’ve had a spring in my step as I practically jumped out of bed – I couldn’t wait to go to work.